Ateneo de Manila University: Basic education

 The Ateneo de Manila Grade School (AGS) offers elementary education and was the university's first unit.
 The school transitioned to co-education in the 2024–25 academic year.
 The AGS was one of the first to adopt the Singapore math curriculum in the Philippines.
-On August 1, 2024, School Year 2024-2025 saw 200 girls admitted into the Grade School, 72 in kindergarten and 128 in grade 1 – the first time in the university's 165-year history.

 The Ateneo de Manila Junior High School (AJHS) provides middle school education and was founded in 2013 to comply with the Department of Education K-12 system.

-The Ateneo de Manila Senior High School (ASHS) offers the eleventh and twelfth grades since 2013, and became co-educational in 2016.

-The ASHS provides four academic strands in the K-12 program: Accountancy and Business Management (ABM); Humanities and Social Sciences (HUMSS); Science and Technology, Engineering, and Mathematics (STEM); and the General Academic strand (GA).

-In May 2024, president Roberto Yap appointed Rosanna “Sansan” M. Borja as Senior High School Principal for a 3-year term (July 1, 2024-May 2027).
-On August 2, 2024, the Ateneo welcomed female students in Grade 7 for the school year 2024–2025.
-It announced that by the school year 2029–2030, Basic Education from kindergarten to grade 12 will be fully co-educational.
+In August 2024, the Ateneo began its transition for the Grade School and the Junior High School to become fully co-educational, and welcomed female students of grade 1 and grade 7 for the school year 2024–2025.
+It announced that by the school year 2029–2030, basic education from kindergarten to grade 12 will be fully co-educational.

+The Ateneo de Manila Senior High School (ASHS) has offered the eleventh and twelfth grades since 2013 and became co-educational in 2016.